blocksds/gbajpeg/readme.rst

 the library can be integrated with `BlocksDS <https://github.com/blocksds>`_, a SDK to develop applications for Nintendo DS.

-Note: Progressive JPEG files aren't supported.
+Note: Progressive and lossless JPEG files aren't supported.

 2. Install
 **********